-The Key Terms (as defined below) and the Terms & Conditions set out herein together comprise the “Agreement” relating to the provision of the Services to the Customer by AOK Events Limited (Sefton House, Northgate Close, Horwich, Bolton, Lancashire, BL6 6PQ, reg. number 3972760) (“Company”), where Company is delivering the Services in its capacity as a principal.
+The Key Terms (as defined below) and the Terms & Conditions set out herein together comprise the “Agreement” relating to the provision of the Tickets and / or Services to the Customer by AOK Events Limited (registered office The Wigan Investment Centre, Waterside Drive, Wigan, WN6 0GH) (“Company”), where the Company is delivering the Services in its capacity as a principal.

 If there is any conflict or inconsistency between a provision in the Key Terms and a provision in these Terms & Conditions, the provision in the Key Terms shall take precedence.